DataDog/hiring-engineers/answers.md

 >Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-This process was straighforward and easy to follow due to the clear instructions provided when enabling the integration.
+This process was straightforward and easy to follow due to the clear instructions provided when enabling the integration.

 >Write a custom Agent check that samples a random value.
 Call this new metric: test.support.random